"""

 standard_error : `float`

-The standard error of estimate
+The standard error of the average estimate.

 # #### check input